 Unlike individual contributions, employer additions follow the plan and not the taxpayer, increasing the savings potential.

 Example 2: a 401(k) and a SIMPLE IRA

 Robert is 40 years old and covered by both a SIMPLE IRA plan and a regular 401(k) plan.
 He earns W-2 income of $70,000 and $90,000 respectively.
-In 2020, the maximum Robert can contribute to both plans at the individual level is $19,500.
-This amount can be divided between both plans, but Robert cannot exceed the lesser annual contribution limit of $13,500 in his SIMPLE IRA in 2020.
+In 2020 and 2021, the maximum Robert can contribute to both plans at the individual level is $19,500.
+This amount can be divided between both plans, but Robert cannot exceed the lesser annual contribution limit of $13,500 in his SIMPLE IRA in 2020 and 2021.

-Employer contribution limits when employees have multiple jobs
+Employer 401(k) contribution limits if you have multiple jobs

 Employer contribution limits for employees with multiple retirement plans

 Annual employer contribution limits apply to each unrelated company’s specific retirement plan.
 The employer contribution can be profit-sharing, matching, or safe harbor funding.

 For 2020, the annual additions limit for employee and employer combined contributions to defined contribution plans (like a 401(k), 403(b), or SEP IRA) is $57,000 for those under the age of 50.
 Investors age 50 and over can also make a catch-up contribution above and beyond the $57,000 maximum funding, though this is not available with SEP IRAs.
 In 2021, this increases to $58,000.

 SEP IRAs are generally funded only by employer contributions.
 With the exception of the SEP IRA, defined contribution retirement plans may consist of funding at the individual and employer level.